crossplane/crossplane/docs/concepts/composition.md

 Composite resource claims represent a need for a particular kind of composite resource, for example the above `MySQLInstance`.
 Claims are a proxy for the kind of resource they claim, allowing platform customers to provision and consume an XR.
-An claim may request a pre-existing, statically provisioned XR or it may dynamically provision one on-demand.
+A claim may request a pre-existing, statically provisioned XR or it may dynamically provision one on-demand.

 The below claim explicitly requests the `CompositeMySQLInstance` authored in the